ReactorSwift/Reactor/README.md

 core.fire(command: CreatePlayer(player: myNewPlayer))
 ```

-Commands get a copy of the current state, and a reference to the Core so they can fire Events as necessary.
+Commands get a copy of the current state, and a reference to the Core which allows them to fire Events as necessary.

 ## Middleware